MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 :::info Regarding `counter`
 Tracking the ["signature counter"](https://www.w3.org/TR/webauthn/#signature-counter) allows Relying Parties to potentially identify misbehaving authenticators, or cloned authenticators.
 The counter on subsequent authentications should only ever increment; if your stored counter is greater than zero, and a subsequent authentication response's counter is the same or lower, then perhaps the authenticator just used to authenticate is in a compromised state.

-Unfortunately it's not uncommon for an authenticator to always return a constant `0` (zero) value for the signature counter.
+It's also not unexpected for certain high profile authenticators, like Touch ID on macOS, to always return `0` (zero) for the signature counter.
 In this case there is nothing an RP can really do to detect a cloned authenticator, especially in the context of [multi-device credentials](https://fidoalliance.org/apple-google-and-microsoft-commit-to-expanded-support-for-fido-standard-to-accelerate-availability-of-passwordless-sign-ins/).

-**@simplewebauthn/server** already knows how to properly check the signature counter on subsequent authentications.
-RP's should only need to remember to store the value after registration, and then eventually feed it back into [`startAuthentication()`](packages/browser.md#startAuthentication) when the user attempts to log in.
+**@simplewebauthn/server** knows how to properly check the signature counter on subsequent authentications.
+RP's should only need to remember to store the value after registration, and then feed it back into `startAuthentication()` when the user attempts a subsequent login.
+RP's should also remember to update the credential's counter value in the database after subsequent authentications.
+See [Post-authentication responsibilities](packages/server.md#3-post-authentication-responsibilities) below for how to do so.
 :::

 ### Supported Attestation Formats